harmonica-project/BANCO/README.md

 1. Change the feature model in Eclipse with FeatureIDE.
 You can find this feature model in __/src/artifacts/feature_model__.
 2. Update or add new templates in the __/src/artifacts/contracts__ folder, to reflect the changes you made in the feature model.
 Make sure that your changes do not conflict with existing features.
 To better understand the process of creating templates, please read our publication (to be added).
 3. Update the __/src/lib/generator/templates.js__ and the __/src/manual_generation/templates.js__ to include your features in the generation process or modify the existing ones.
-4. Execute the following script while being located in __/src__ to export your templates and feature model to the __/public__ folder of BANCO, allowing the web platform to access the templates for generation purposes:
+4. Execute the following script while being located in __/src__ to export your templates and feature models to the __/public__ folder of BANCO, allowing the web platform to access the templates for generation purposes:

 ```
 node export-assets